learn-co-curriculum/dsc-phase-2-project/README.md

 4) the lat and long indicate similar information as zipcode
 5) zipcode has been transformed into zipcode4 and dummy variables

-I also scale individual features in the same scale
+I also scaled individual features in the same scale

 For the target, i.e., price, I performed a transformation: log10(1+price), to make it more normal distribution(see the following figures)

-original price
 ![figure of target](Figs/target_ori.png)
 ![figure of target](Figs/target_ori_prob.png)

-after transformation

 ![figure of target](Figs/target_log1p.png)
 ![figure of target](Figs/target_log1p_prob.png)